Backend Django tests¶

 zerver/tests/.
 You can run them with

-the entire test suite.
-When you are in iterative mode, you
+on a fast machine.
+When you are in iterative mode, you can run

-can run individual tests or individual modules, following the
+individual tests or individual modules, following the dotted.test.name

 cd /srv/zulip ./tools/test-backend zerver.tests.test_queue_worker.WorkerTest